How to Find Duplicate Files and Images with Different Names

 Click the Delete button to remove all the selected duplicate files.
 Confirm the deletion.

-By default, the deleted files will go to the Recycle Bin (if on Windows) or Trash (if on Mac).
+By default, the deleted files will go to the Recycle Bin (on Windows) or Trash (on Mac).
 And this allows easy restoring of files when needed.
-Also, there you can find two other removal options: Remove Permanently and Move to Folder.

 Does the name matter in identifying duplicate files?

-When you look for duplicate files yourself, I tell you that the name can be helpful.
-For example, when you see two files that have the name that is called “IMG_0050.jpg” and “IMG_0050 copy.jpg”, you can know from the name that they may be duplicates.
-But, be careful.
-If they have completely different names, you are not noticing them.
+When you look for duplicate files manually, the name can be helpful.
+For example, when you see these two files: “IMG_0050.jpg” and “IMG_0050 copy.jpg”, you can know from the name that they may be duplicates.
+If they have completely different names, you will probably miss them.

-Names can help you spot potential duplicate files in manual identification, but software tools don’t consider names.
-They can easily find duplicates even if they have different names.
+In summary, names can help you spot potential duplicate files in manual identification, but software tools don’t consider names.

 With a passion for tech and writing, Sarah joined Cisdem, where she focuses on creating articles about using utility tools to enhance file management and simplify contact management.